rhyman18/rhyman18/README.md

 <img align="center" src="header.png" />

-An independent Programmer who loves to create and share projects about web and mobile technology!
+An independent Programmer who loves to create and share projects about web application technology!
 I've enjoyed PHP & JavaScript and make it the main language in creating a project.
+My priority is mastering Laravel Framework.

 - 🔭 I’m currently freelancer and take order for request create website
 - 🌱 I’m currently learning about cloud technology for back-end apps
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about web development or JavaScript and PHP
 - 📫 How to reach me: iaid.aribudiman@gmail.com
-- ⚡ Fun fact: I love to watch Anime
+- ⚡ Fun fact: I love playing games and watch Anime

 ### Tech Stack
 <a href="https://github.com/rhyman18">